 Attorney Steve® Copyright Essentials - Proving "Access" in infringement cases

-Here is a case from the UNITED STATES DISTRICT COURT CENTRAL DISTRICT OF CALIFORNIA that discusses proof of "access" required in copyright infringement cases.
+Here is another case from the UNITED STATES DISTRICT COURT CENTRAL DISTRICT OF CALIFORNIA that discusses proof of "access" required in copyright infringement cases.

 The case is: